adrianadermon/CV/CV.md

 * Stockholm-Uppsala Doctoral Student Workshop in Economics in Uppsala, May 2009.

+## Other presentations and seminars

+* Fores, Stockholm, March 2018.

+* Wallenberg Foundation, Stockholm, November 2017.

+* Almedalen, Visby, July 2016.

+* Fores, Stockholm, April 2016.

+* SNS, Stockholm, March 2015.

 ## Referee assignments

-The Review of Income and Wealth, Journal of the European Economic Association, Labour Economics, Journal of Industrial Economics, CESifo Economic Studies, European Journal of Law and Economics, The Journal of Economic Inequality, Economic Inquiry, The Scandinavian Journal of Economics, European Sociological Review, Information Economics and Policy, Journal of Cultural Economics.
+Journal of Public Economics, Journal of Human Resources, The Review of Income and Wealth, Journal of the European Economic Association, Labour Economics, Journal of Industrial Economics, CESifo Economic Studies, European Journal of Law and Economics, The Journal of Economic Inequality, Economic Inquiry, The Scandinavian Journal of Economics, European Sociological Review, Information Economics and Policy, Journal of Cultural Economics.

 ## Scholarships and grants

+NORFACE Dial, "The impact of childhood circumstances on individual outcomes over the life-course", multi-national research project 2018--2020, lead applicants A. Peichl, A. Trannoy, D. Waldenström, and A. Lefranc.

 Travel grant for visiting University of California, Berkeley, Jan Wallander and Tom Hedelius Foundation, 2015.